tstephenson888/linklink/README.md

 The first is item declarations.
 Add new items to [items.json](data/items.json), adding games and their associated items to the `linklink` dictionary.
 Everything in a list will be made progressive, even if the original items weren't.

 The second knob is a technical limitation.
 The [Data Hooks](hooks/Data.py) contains a constant (`MAX_PLAYERS`) with the Maximum number of players that can be added to an itemlink.
-There is no penalty for going over, other than some ID bloat, but we'd rather not have it too much higher than needed.
+There is no penalty for having extras other than some ID bloat, but we'd rather not have it too much higher than needed.

 Note:  This is the maximum number of players in a link, not the total number of players in the multiworld.
 If you have an 8 player multiworld, with Four players with Swords, and three players with Bicycles, you can safely have MAX_PLAYERS at 4.